Home

 Dr. Khalifa Ali Dau, a Libyan national, is a Senior Financial Advisor in the Arab Fund.
 He first joined the Arab Fund in Kuwait, in 1985, as a Financial Expert.
 His duties include the supervision, appraisal and follow up of development projects in the Arab countries, including Iraq.
 Such duties encompass projects in both public and private sectors.
 The sphere of these projects covers all economic sectors, such as banking, power, industry, transportation, communication, agriculture, etc. He has represented the Arab Fund in various professional and development oriented meetings and workshops.
 Before joining the Arab Fund, he was a university professor in both the USA and Libya.
 He was the partner and managing director of an accounting firm, practicing external audit and business consultancy for more than 10 years.
 Dr. Dau holds a Ph.
 D. in accounting from Louisiana State University, and an MSA degree from the University of Illinois.
 He has also a CMA (Certified Management Accountant) certification from the Institute of Certified Management Accountants, in the USA.
 He is a member of the Libyan Certified Public Accountants Association.
 He has numerous publications in the fields of accounting, auditing and finance.

 Mr. Chris Hemus, a South African national, is the Chief of the Safeguards Assessment Division in the IMF Finance Department.
 The Safeguards Assessment Division conducts due diligence reviews of central banks of countries that borrow from the IMF.
-He also serves in the position of chief accountant where he is responsible for the IMF's financial reporting process.
+He also serves in an advisory role over the IMF's financial reporting process.
 He has held several positions in the IMF Finance Department since 1995 including Advisor in the Finance Department, and worked in 1997-98 in the Corporate Portfolio Management group of the International Finance Corporation (IFC).
 Prior to joining the IMF, Mr. Hemus was an Audit Manager with an international audit firm in South Africa and was involved with technical and accounting policy issues for all major clients.
 Mr. Hemus has graduate degrees in Accounting and Finance, is a Chartered Accountant, and a Chartered Financial Analyst.
+Mr. Hemus also served as the Alternate Representative from the IMF from 2003 to September 2008.

 Fayezul Choudhury, Representative from the World Bank